 Understanding the TRITON Malware and the Resources It Took to Create It

-If you’re not familiar with the TRITON attack, I suggest downloading our white paper which has a short summary of it.
+If you’re not familiar with the TRITON attack, I suggest downloading our white paper below, which has a short summary of it.
 From our point of view, we were determined to understand TRITON itself and the level of resources required to create it.
 We also wanted to gain insights that would help industrial operators defend their control systems from such attacks in the future.

 That’s all well and good, but where should we start?
 First, we gave the “understand how to create TRITON” mandate to Alessandro Di Pinto and Younes Dragoni, members of our security research team.
 Younes is a recent university graduate and Alessandro has eight years of malware analysis experience.
 They decided on an approach of being smart about getting the required resources “the easy way” and focusing only on what was needed to create the malware framework.